The Effects of Adderall Use

 Video: Adderall Abuse

 The following news report provides insight into the current problem of Adderall abuse and the dangerous consequences of taking this drug recreationally.

 Long-Term Effects of Adderall

-Dependence on Adderall can be either psychological or physical.
+Dependence on Adderall can be:

-Psychological dependence occurs when a person takes Adderall as part of a routine and using the drug becomes a subconscious habit.
-A person with a psychological dependence on Adderall may exhibit the physical effects of stress, such as headaches and sweat, if they are denied access to the drug when they believe that they need it.
+Psychological dependence and addiction occur when a person takes Adderall as part of a routine and using the drug becomes an irresistible compulsion.
+A person with a psychological dependence on Adderall may exhibit the physical effects of stress - such as headaches and sweating - if they are denied access to the drug when they believe that they need it.

-Physical dependence occurs when a user becomes accustomed to the presence of high levels of dopamine in the brain so that stopping the use of Adderall causes dopamine levels to drop suddenly, triggering withdrawal symptoms such as:
+Physical dependence occurs when a user becomes accustomed to the presence of high levels of dopamine in the brain, such that stopping the use of Adderall causes dopamine levels to drop suddenly.
+This can trigger withdrawal symptoms such as: